joakim/calendar/FAQ.md

 Being a purely solar calendar, this calendar does not attempt to unify the Moon's cycle around Earth with Earth's cycle around the Sun.
 Nor does it try to unify the 7-day week with the calendar year.
 By not being tied to such constraints, it able to achieve advantages not possible in traditional calendars.

 8 "months" was chosen because 45 days is cleanly divisible by 9 to achieve "weeks" of `3 * 3` days, a [very flexible and powerful construct](https://www.hermetic.ch/cal_stud/ltc/ltc.htm#advantages).
-While one could achieve the same by only using 4 quarters of 90 common days, practicality demands smaller "months".
+While one could achieve the same by only using 4 quarters of 90 calendar days, practicality demands smaller "months".
 8 "months" of the year and 9 "weekdays" are also small enough sets to be easily memorized, an important consideration.
 While 45 days are 15 days more than a 30-day month, it is not an unreasonably large period.

 There is also an elegance in dividing the year by two, three times.
 The result is an even and balanced division of the year, with 4 of the intercalary days evenly distributed throughout, leaving just enough room for `3 * 3` day "weeks" in between.